pj398/charinet/README.md

                             from = 3)
 ```

-These character-by-chunk matrices are useful on their own, but most
+These character-by-chunk matrices are useful on their own, but are most
 revealing when visualised as a heatmap.
 The plot\_heatmap function
 provides a quick way to do this using `ggplot2`: